jchen1/wait-for-green/README.md

 # Wait for Green

 GitHub Action that waits for commit statuses and checks to complete.
+This is useful when you have a lot of conditional jobs and want to have a single required check to gate merges.

 ## Example usage